rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 Quadratic terms were added for the weather variables to capture potential curvature and identify possible maximum or minimum points in their relationships with ridership.
 Any estimated turning point was interpreted only when it fell within the observed range of the data.

-Interaction terms between weekend status and temperature and precipitation were also included.
+Interaction terms between weekend status and both temperature and precipitation were also included.
 These interactions tested whether the effects of temperature and precipitation differed between weekdays and weekends by estimating separate changes in slope for the two groups.

 ### Results

-**1. Mutiple Linear Regression**
+**1. Multiple Linear Regression**

 <img width="350" alt="LM" src="https://github.com/user-attachments/assets/6b6eab43-748d-4ff8-879c-c4e86085cfb9" />